 Opportunities to mix with other children and adults away from the home and family will also be very important.

-You are free to decide what to teach your child and how you teach it as long as you can demonstrate that it is appropriate to your child’s needs.
-Children learn in many different ways and at different speeds so you will need to be aware of how your child is progressing in order to encourage and challenge them to achieve.
+You're free to decide what to teach your child and how you teach it as long as you can demonstrate that it's appropriate to your child’s needs.
+Children learn in many different ways and at different speeds so you'll need to be aware of how your child is progressing in order to encourage and challenge them to achieve.

-You do not have to follow a set timetable in the same way that a school does but you need to know what you intend to do and when so that you can monitor how your child is doing.
+You don't have to follow a set timetable in the same way that a school does, but you need to know what you intend to do and when so that you can monitor how your child is doing.

 All young people are required to continue in education or training until the young person reaches their 18th birthday, although, in practice, the vast majority of young people continue until the academic year in which they turn 18.

-Participation does not necessarily mean staying on at school but could include full time study in a school, college or with a training provider or a work based placement combined with education or training.
+Participation does not necessarily mean staying on at school, but could include full time study:

 Follow this link for further information from Youth Advice Luton.